-Minor's Nam e: Case Number: Minor's Date Birth: e of Date of Guardian's Appointment: 1.
+Minor's Nam e: Case Number: Minor's Date Birth: of Date of Guardian's Appointment: 1.
 The address of the minor is: 2.
 The telephone number for the minor's residence is: 3.
 The address of the Guardian is: 4.
 The telephone number for the Guardian is: 5.
 How is this household financially supported: 6.
-Is the minor still residing with you?yesno If not, tell us with whom the child is living, the relationship of that person to the child, and why the child is no longer living with you: 7.
+Is the minor still residing with you? yes no If not, tell us with whom the child is living, the relationship of that person to the child, and why the child is no longer living with you: 7.
 How long has the minor lived with someone else?
 8. Please tell us about the child's school attendance and grades: 9.
 Please list any hobbies or recreational interests enjoyed by this child during the past year:

-11. 12.
-13. During the past year I have received \$to help support this child.
-I spenchild and I now have \$remaining I have () / have not () been convicted of I have () / have not () filed to receive backets and the second f a crime since my last report.
+10. During the past year I have received \$ from During the past year I have received \$to help support this child.
+I sp ent \$ of that income on behalf of thi s child and I now have \$ remaining 11.
+I have () / have not () been convicted of 12.
+I have () / have not () filed to receive b pankruptcy since my last report.
+13. I have () / have not () had my driver's license suspended or revoked since my last repo ort because of: 14. ort because of: Please provide any other information you feel - is child's adjustment to your care (use the back of - necessary): ,,, • declare that the above statement is tr • knowledg e and belief, and that I understand it i s made for use as evidence in court a nd is subject to penalty for perjury."
+Guardian's Signature: Today's Date: Print ted Name: If applicable : Co-Guardia: n's Signature: Today's Date: Print ted Name:

-11. 12.
-13. child and I now have \$ remaining I have () / have not () been convicted of I have () / have not () filed to receive ba f a crime since my last report.

-11. 12.
-13. I have () / have not () been convicted of I have () / have not () filed to receive ba

-13. nkruptov since my last report

-11 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 ankiupicy since my fast report.

-1 icense suspended or revoked since

-my last report because of:

-14. because of: Please provide any other information you feel s should be provided to the Court

-regarding this child's adjustment to your care (use the back of this report form if

-necessary):

-"

-• -

-made for use as evidence

-in court and d is subject to penalty for perjury."

-Guardian's Si gnature: Today's Date:

-Printee 1 Name:

-xo 1: 1.1

-If applicable:

-Co Crondian, Tadary'a Data

-Co-Guardian' s Signature: Today's Date:

-knowledge in court and Guardian's Si eclare that the above statement is tru and belief, and that I understand it is d is subject to penalty for perjury." made for use as evidenc